dfinity/grant-rfps/README.md

 - Multiple: Multiple applicants can get selected to work on the tasks and get paid.
 - Contest: Multiple workers can submit work, but only the winner is paid.
 - Cooperative: Multiple workers can submit work, and the bounty is shared.

+## Requests for Startups

+We've also collected a list of ideas for startups where we think the Internet Computer would be a particularly good fit.
+Please check out the [Request for Startups](./requests-for-startups.md).

 ## How to contribute